hariprasadn99/ChromiteBugBounty-Caches/README.md

 For the third test, words are loaded to a single address multiple times, basically updating the Load Buffer.
 This ensures that two words are not assumed to be referred to different memory locations resulting in a load hit.

-For the fourth test, a similar approach is considered as compared to the third test but with words being stored instead of loaded, thereby resulting in a store hit.
+For the fourth test, a similar approach is considered as compared to the third test but with words being stored instead of being loaded, thereby resulting in a store hit.

 ## Attributes